rishabhd123/IndiaHacks-2017-Machine-Learning/Round-1/Predict the Road Sign - Here/README-Here.md

 Tools Used: Jupyter Notebook, python2.
 Library Used: numpy, pandas, matplotlib, seaborn, sklearn, xgboost.

 Preprocessing: Same as given in the demoscript with slight changes.
 1. Rotated AngleOfSign.
 2. Applied sin/cos function on AngleOfSign to tune params.
+3. Performed One-Hot Encoding on DetectedCamera

 Final Model Used:
 ## XGBoost